torvalds/linux/Documentation/networking/can.rst

-As described in :ref:`socketcan-motivation` the main goal of SocketCAN is to provide a socket interface to user space applications which builds upon the Linux network layer.
+As described in :ref:`socketcan-motivation` the main goal of SocketCAN is to provide a socket interface to user space applications which builds upon the GNU/Linux network layer.
 In contrast to the commonly known TCP/IP and ethernet networking, the CAN bus is a broadcast-only(!) medium that has no MAC-layer addressing like ethernet.
 The CAN-identifier (can_id) is used for arbitration on the CAN-bus.
 Therefore the CAN-IDs